davidfrantz/force/docs/source/howto/lcf.rst

 Info

---FORCE is also able to co-register Sentinel-2 data with Landsat time series data (`Tutorial <https://force-eo.readthedocs.io/en/latest/howto/coreg.html>`_.
+FORCE is also able to co-register Sentinel-2 data with Landsat time series data (`Tutorial <https://force-eo.readthedocs.io/en/latest/howto/coreg.html>`_).
 However, this workflow does not make use of this because it uniquely relies on Sentinel-2 data.

 Clear-Sky Observations (optional)